 The final shot in Nausicaa visually represents where its message falls flat.
 It starts as a wide shot overlooking the pristine soils beneath The Sea of Decay, harkening back to the somewhat questionable idea that nature can simply purify itself.
 It then zooms in onto a tree planted by the protagonist Nausicaa, implied by her helmet left beside it.
 This goes against the initial warning of the film, as it shows that the environmental issue is once again resolved by a human attempting to rebuild an artificial ecosystem.

 Princess Mononoke also conveys the idea that unexpected consequences may arise when humanity places itself above nature, and this is symbolized by the unpredictable actions of the resurrected gods.
-What stands the film apart from Nausicaa, however, is the fact that gods are also used to illustrate that not all human damage can be undone.
+What sets the film apart from Nausicaa, however, is the fact that gods are also used to illustrate that not all human damage can be undone.
 Lady Eboshi successfully decapitates the Forest Spirit, but with its last breath, the deity begins to cleanse the earth and restart the cycle of life.
 Ashitaka and San return the spirit’s head in reconciliation.
-Once again whole the spirit spares the lives of whoever it can, but that which was taken returns to the earth.
+Once whole again, the spirit spares the lives of whoever it can, but that which was taken returns to the earth.

 This is summarized beautifully in the film’s final shot (figure 19).
-It starts off showing the audience the remains of the old forest; however, the audience can see new plants growing out of it.
-The shot then pans down to the forest floor where a single kodama spirit is seen, “a sign [that the] forest is healthy” (Gaiman, 1999).
+It starts off by showing the audience the remains of the old forest; however, the audience can see new plants growing out of it.
+The shot then pans down to the forest floor, where a single kodama spirit is seen, “a sign [that the] forest is healthy” (Gaiman, 1999).
 Despite being wiped out completely during the climax, these spirits still manage to rise from the ashes.

 This ultimately leaves viewers with the message that, no matter what, life in some form will be sustained on Earth.
 The continuation of human life, however, is left up to us.
 As Miyazaki put it, “nature repeatedly regenerates itself.
 What’s more important is what humans learn from this process” (Tokuma Shoten, 1998).
-Some damage may be irreversible but that doesn’t mean all hope is lost and “even amidst hatred and carnage, life is still worth living” (Toho, 1997).
+Some damage may be irreversible, but that doesn’t mean all hope is lost, and “even amidst hatred and carnage, life is still worth living” (Toho, 1997).

 Miyazaki Hayao, “Fourty-four questions on Princess Mononoke for Director Hayao Miyazaki from International Journalists at the Berlin International Film Festival”.
 Tokuma Shoten 10 Jun.
 1998.
 Print.